sseefried/well-typed-agda-interpreter/EtaReductionDeBruijn.lagda.md

 dropVar {suc _} {Δ = _ , Δ} {s≤s p} Z          = just Z
 ```

-Function `drop` now makes use of `dropVar` to re-type a
+Function `drop` now makes use of `dropVar` to re-type a term whose
-term whose environment contains an unrequired type.
+environment contains an unrequired type that has been inserted.
-Returns `nothing` when the inserted type is actually
+Returns `nothing` when the inserted type is actually required.
-required.

 ```
 drop : ∀ {i s t Δ p} → insert {i} s Δ p ⊢ t → Maybe (Δ ⊢ t)